cds-snc/covid-alert-app/e2e/README.md

 from the root fo the project will execute all `.e2e.js` tests containted in the `/e2e` folder.
 They are all run in parallel by Jest, and thus order of execution is not guaranteed.

-## Troubleshooting
+## TROUBLESHOOTING

 Sorted by "deeper into the rabbit hole":

 ### Simulator Errors/Warnings

-You can dismiss warnings, and they should go away for the lifetime of the simulator.
+You can dismiss these warnings, and they should go away for the lifetime of the simulator.

+*IMPORTANT*

-If Errors pop up they will overlap the visual items the simulator is trying to show, and thus block the items below them.
+When Errors pop up, they will overlay ontop the app the simulator is trying to show, and thus block Detox from interacting with items below the warnings/errors.

+This is a common fault from exposure-checks failing at the start of Onboarding because the automated test can't click through the onboarding carousel...

 If your issues persist, please file an [Issue on Github](https://github.com/cds-snc/covid-alert-app/issues) to see if the error(s) can be remedied or handled differently.

 ### (iOS) Detox builds fail unexpectedly

+Many things can cause builds to fail.
+Basically, the app must succesfully build in Xcode, deploy to and open the simulator in Xcode (or with `yarn run-ios`), otherwise Detox builds won't work... but here are some things to try:

 1. Open the app project in Xcode
 2. (optional) NavBar -> Product -> Clean Build Folder (accept to kill any running instances)